takingurstuff/The-ultimate-prodigy-hacks/README.md

 step 1: copy the code that seems interesting.

-step 2: create a bookmarklet (however on microsoft edge click the star icon).
+step 2: create a bookmarklet (however on microsoft edge click the star icon, and with opera click on the heart icon).

 step 3: name it whatever you want.

+step 4: where it says "URL", paste the code in that bar where the URL would normally go.

-and step 4: once in prodigy, click on the bookmark and done.
+and step 5: once in prodigy, click on the bookmarklet and done.

 Enjoy!